dwipddalal/Statistical-Language-Modelling-using-N-grams/README.md

 # Statistical Language Modeling Using N-Grams

-This project implements a statistical language model using N-grams with Laplace smoothing, built on the Wikipedia corpus.
+This project implements a statistical language model using N-grams with Laplace smoothing built on the Wikipedia corpus.
 It includes an interactive interface for displaying word predictions based on the N-gram model.

 ## Overview